 Biofuels

-Finally, Asian carp can be used as a source of biofuel.
+Finally, carp can be used as a source of biofuel.
 Fish oil can be converted into biodiesel, which can be used as a renewable energy source for transportation and other purposes.
 By using Asian carp to produce biofuel, we can reduce our reliance on fossil fuels and help to mitigate climate change.

 The article could cover topics such as: